 If you need to update a picklist value globally, use the Quick Find box to search for “Replace Team Role” in Setup.

 This is an optional setup.
-Users can choose an add their default team (within the ’s advanced details page in setup).
-This allows user to:
+Users can choose an add their default team (within the advanced details page in setup).
+This allows the user to:

-Allow users to use Add Default Team button within the account record page, to automatically add default team members to the account team.
+Allow users to use the Add Default Team button within the account record page to automatically add default team members to the account team.

 Bulk updates and Automation are two features in Salesforce that help organizations save time and improve productivity by allowing them to make changes to multiple records or automate repetitive tasks: